 The training phase of any husky could definitely be called a tough challenge and will require a lot of your attention, focus, and time.
 The early stages of owning a husky will be high maintenance due to this.
 Although this could be said for many other breeds.

 Not to worry!
 When there’s a will, there’s a way

 Let’s not get too caught up thinking about how stubborn huskies are.
 They are very intelligent and can be trained to a high level of obedience, which will ultimately make them less work and hassle.

 A trained husky is a happy, well-behaved husky!

 Certain training methods work better than others, but the one that tops it all is positive reinforcement-based training.
-This approach to training can be applied to all different types of training you give.
+This approach to training can be applied to all the different types of training you give.
 You reward your husky when they get it right, and you do not punish when they get it wrong.

-This approach to training mixed with a lot of repetition (huskies learn best through repetition) will fast track your training program and will make your husky more obedient and less maintenance.
+This approach to training mixed with a lot of repetition (huskies learn best through repetition) will fast-track your training program and will make your husky more obedient and less maintenance.

 4) Husky Eating Habits